• Products

 1. Financial situation

 The reasons for a company's financial position change are not explained by its profit and loss statement or balance sheet.
-The statement will provide details regarding the source of the cash and the application of the funds.
+The fund flow statement, in fact, provides details regarding the source of funds and their utilisation.

 2. Company Analysis